Fine Desserts

 • In a bowl mix the pears together with the cornstarch and lemon juice.
 Pour filling into the baking dish.

-• Top with the chocolate crisp mixture distributing evenly.
+• Top with the chocolate crumble mixture distributing evenly.
 It will look like it's too much but it's fine.
 It will bake down.

 • Bake for roughly 45 to 50 minutes or until the pears are soft and the topping is baked.